US earthquake today, July 2: exact time, magnitude and epicenter via USGS | United States Geological Survey | MIX

 Bibliography of earthquakes in the USA

-It is the agency responsible for issuing alerts about earthquakes felt throughout the world.
+It is the agency responsible for issuing alerts regarding earthquakes felt throughout the world.
 USA; mainly in states such as California, Alaska, Hawaii, Texas; and other areas where seismic activities usually occur daily.
 In that line, I share with you the Report updated in real time today, Tuesday, July 2with data such as the epicenter, magnitude, exact time and areas that were affected by the earthquake that occurred in the last few hours, corroborated with the interactive map Lates Earthquakes and the ShakeAlert alert system.

-That is to say, according to data collected from the USGS website, almost 75% of the continental US territory, as well as Alaska and Hawaii, could suffer a damaging earthquake at some point in the next century.
+That is to say, according to data collected from the USGS website, almost 75% of the continental US territory, as well as Alaska and Hawaii, might suffer a damaging earthquake at some point in the next century.
 This means that millions of its inhabitants are at risk of suffering damage from catastrophic earthquakes, even in areas that are not traditionally considered prone to events of this nature.

 Earthquake in the US today, July 2, according to USGS live